FrankBijnen/ExifToolGui/Docs/ExifToolGUI_V635.md

 <br>
-If you've changed your mind and don't wish to change particular tag, then select that tag, right-click (to show pop-up menu) and choose <font class="blue">Undo selected editing</font> -this is usefull in cases when many tags are allready edited and not saved.<br>
+If you've changed your mind and don't wish to change particular tag, then select that tag, right-click (to show pop-up menu) and choose <font class="blue">Undo selected editing</font> -this is usefull in cases when many tags are already edited and not saved.<br>
 If you've changed your mind completely (don't wish to apply any changes), then just click on <font class="blue">Workspace</font> button and changes will disappear.<br>
 <u>Note:</u> Changes are lost in most cases when you click elsewhere outside Metadata view area.<br>
 <br>